rfhb/ctrdata/README.md

 # Transform all fields into long name - value format
 result <- dfTrials2Long(df = result)
-# Total 6214 rows, 12 unique names of variables
+# Total 6386 rows, 12 unique names of variables

 # [1.] get counts of subjects for all arms into data frame
-# This count is in the group that has "Total" in its name
+# This count is in the group where either its title or its
+# description starts with "Total"
 nsubj <- dfName2Value(
   df = result,
   valuename = "clinical_results.baseline.analyzed_list.analyzed.count_list.count.value",
-  wherename = "clinical_results.baseline.group_list.group.title",
+  wherename = paste0(
+    "clinical_results.baseline.group_list.group.title|",
+    "clinical_results.baseline.group_list.group.description"),
-  wherevalue = "Total"
+  wherevalue = "^Total"
 )

 # [2.] count number of sites